rovemonteux/happeningineu/README.md

 While part of a decentralized network and they all speak together, the code, structure, organization, features, theme, goals and philosophy of this software are not the same as the official Diaspora* software.

-If you have never seen nor used happeningin.eu, it is live at,
+If you have never seen nor used happeningin.eu, this source code is live at,

 ###[happeningin.eu](https://happeningin.eu/)

-The service is free, and registrations are open.
+Registration is free.

 Or you can sign up for an account in the other hosts listed in